sacarlson/stellar_utility/multi-sign-server/readme.md

     * from_seed: the secreet seed of the account sending the funds
     * to_account: the stellar public address of the account we are sending the funds to
     * amount: the amount of XLM or native currency being sent to the to_account
-    * memo: a string that can be a message sent with the transaction
+    * memo_text: a string that can be a message sent with the transaction

   * example output:
   {"action":"send_native", "from_seed":"SA3CKS64WFRWU7FX2AV6J6TR4D7IRWT7BLADYFWOSJGQ4E5NX7RLDAEQ", "to_account": "GDVYGXTUJUNVSJGNEX75KUDTANHW35VQZEZDDIFTIQT6DNPHSX3I56RY", "amount":"1.25"}